Prashant963478/Blinkit-Dashboard/README.md

 #❓ Business Questions & Objectives

-1-Total Sales by Fat Content
+1-Total Sales by Fat Content:
 Impact of fat content on sales + variation in other KPIs

-2-Total Sales by Item Type
+2-Total Sales by Item Type:
   Identify performance of product categories

-3-Fat Content by Outlet for Total Sales
+3-Fat Content by Outlet for Total Sales:
  Compare sales across outlets segmented by fat content

-4-Total Sales by Outlet Establishment
+4-Total Sales by Outlet Establishment:
  Analyze how outlet establishment year influences sales

-5-Percentage of Sales by Outlet Size
+5-Percentage of Sales by Outlet Size:
     Correlation between outlet size and total sales

-6-Sales by Outlet Location
+6-Sales by Outlet Location:
  Geographic distribution of sales across Tier 1, 2, and 3 cities

-7-All Metrics by Outlet Type
+7-All Metrics by Outlet Type:
 Comprehensive breakdown of KPIs by outlet type

 #🔑 Dashboard Features